vinejs/vinejs.dev/content/docs/guides/html_forms_and_surprises.md

 })
 ```

-Now, you can define the schema for the `country` field as follows.
+Continuing with the previous example, you may define the `country` field schema as follows.

 ```ts
 const schema = vine.schema({